cyn1x/zacvukovic.com/docs/now.md

 ## Audio Engineering

-I have recently been enjoying stripping the guitar tracks from audio files and playing over the top of them, learning how to mix it all together.
+I have recently been enjoying removing the guitar tracks from audio files and playing over the top of them, learning how to mix it all together.
 The current dilemma is figuring out how to emulate tone digitally without having to spend lots of money on physical gear.

 My most recent recording is on <a href="https://www.youtube.com/watch?v=s2X6JcpuwpY" target="_blank" rel="noopener noreferrer">YouTube</a>.
 This was recorded through an audio interface with a Fender Mexican Stratocaster plugged into a Randall T2 head, which isn't exactly great given the Randall T2 head is geared for high-gain metal.